RomaissaAdjailia/Get-AppLockerEventlog/README.md

 ## Resource

-To better understand AppLocker, give this blog a read:
+To better understand AppLocker :

 - [Diving in AppLocker for Blue Team — Part 1](https://medium.com/@elromaissa2/diving-in-applocker-for-blue-team-57a7328ce5c0)